kken7231/research-mqtt-mtd/README.md

 ./run_server_macos
 ```

-3. Run arduino logging program on an ESP32C3
+3. Connect and Run arduino logging program on an ESP32C3

 4. Check that grafana and other services are working well